samyakshr/franklin-county-homelessnessrisk-analysis/README.md

 ## Overview

-This project creates an interactive bivariate map showing eviction rates (per 1,000 residents) and Social Vulnerability Index (SVI) data for Franklin County, Ohio census tracts.
-The application allows users to explore the spatial distribution of eviction activity and its relationship to social vulnerability factors, providing a tool for identifying high-risk areas and planning community interventions.
+This application allows users to explore the spatial distribution of eviction activity and its relationship to social vulnerability factors, providing a tool for identifying high-risk areas and planning community interventions.

 **This is a work in progress project.** The analysis and application are being actively developed and refined.

 Created by Samyak Shrestha | Mentored by Dr. Ayaz Hyder and Special thanks to Dylan Sansone and the Smart Columbus Team!

 ### Live Application
-**Access the interactive application directly:** [Franklin County Eviction & SVI Analysis App](https://samyakshr-smartcolumbus.shinyapps.io/franklin-county-eviction-analysis/)
+**Access the application directly:** [Franklin County Eviction & SVI Analysis App](https://samyakshr-smartcolumbus.shinyapps.io/app_20250904_082903/)

 No setup required - simply click the link to explore the interactive maps and statistical analysis dashboard.

 ## Impact on Community Interventions

 This analysis provides insights for organizations like Smart Columbus and other nonprofits working to address housing instability and homelessness prevention.
-By identifying census tracts with high eviction rates combined with high social vulnerability, these organizations can:
+By identifying census tracts with high risk of homelessness, these organizations can:

 - Focus resources on areas with both high eviction rates and high SVI scores to maximize impact.
 - Use spatial data to guide program design and identify opportunities for collaborative service delivery.
-- Deploy proactive interventions like legal aid, rental assistance, and tenant education in high-risk communities.
+- Deploy interventions like legal aid, rental assistance, and tenant education in high-risk communities.
-- Support policy, advocacy, and grant applications with clear, data-driven evidence of need and changing conditions.
+- Support policy, advocacy, and grant applications with data-driven evidence of need and changing conditions.
 - Prioritize interventions based on standardized eviction rates that account for population size differences.